Current Development Projects

 Wchub Community Building Feb2022

 Located on the site of a former public health center, the White Center Community HUB project aims to create a place of “Hope, Unity, and Belonging,” where working families can find affordable housing along with essential services that nurture their stability and create greater opportunity.
 Project partners White Center Community Development Association, Southwest Youth & Family Services, and Community Roots Housing are collaborating with King County to build a community-driven and designed campus created by and for White Center.
 Community members envision a center for learning with opportunities like workforce training, youth tutoring and childcare; integrated physical and behavioral health services.
-Learn more about the project.

 This project is part of Rise Together, a collaborative capital campaign supporting equitable development in the Central District, Capitol Hill, and White Center.